inferless/TGI-template/README.md

-# Importing amy model with TGI on Inferless Using and Dockerfile
+# Importing any model with TGI on Inferless Using and Dockerfile

 This guide demonstrates how to import a Llama-2 model to the Inferless platform.
 We'll use Text Generation Inference (TGI) and import through Dockerfile for this process.